 - Effective communication

-The results of this initial assessment will help us refine the assessment rubric as necessary and look for strengths and weaknesses in the program.
-An annual report based on our findings will be presented at a full faculty meeting.
-This information will be used by the DUS and EvAnth Curriculum Committees to refine the curriculum as necessary (e.g., inclusion of more writing elements in key courses).
-The assessment of student thesis papers will be repeated every three- four years.
+We have repeated this assessment multiple times, giving us a sense of how our changes to the thesis program and overall teaching have impacted student learning.
+Annuals report based on our findings will be presented at a full faculty meeting.
+This information will be used by the DUS and EVANTH Curriculum Committees to refine the curriculum as necessary (e.g., inclusion of more writing elements in key courses).
+The assessment of student thesis papers will be repeated every 3-4 years.